nuxt/framework/README.md

 We are currently in private beta in order to stabilize the framework before opening to the whole community.

-Please take a look at the [main discussion](https://github.com/nuxt/framework/discussions/434) for further information.
+Please take a look at the [beta discussion](https://github.com/nuxt/framework/discussions/434) for further information.

-## 📖 Documentation

-You can read the [documentation online](https://v3.nuxtjs.org/)

-## 🐞 Reporting bugs

-> Check out [Reporting Bugs](https://v3.nuxtjs.org/community/reporting-bugs) section from docuementation!

-In order to report a bug, please use the [new issue](https://github.com/nuxt/framework/issues/new?assignees=&labels=bug&template=bug-report---.md&title=) form and follow the template to provide a minimal reproduction.

-## 💡 Suggestions

-> Check out [Contribution](https://v3.nuxtjs.org/community/contribution) section from docuementation!

-Please create a [discussion](https://github.com/nuxt/framework/discussions/new) for improvements or feature requests.

-## ❔ Questions

-> Check out [Getting Help](https://v3.nuxtjs.org/community/getting-help) section from docuementation!

-Please create a [discussion](https://github.com/nuxt/framework/discussions/new) for questions about usage.

-## 📈 Contribution

-> Check out [Contribution](https://v3.nuxtjs.org/community/contribution) section from docuementation!

 ## 💻 Development